Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Air Force Stats and Trends

-- The Falcons covered the spread in their only game when underdogs by 2 points or more.
+- This season, the Falcons won ATS in their only game as an underdog of 2 points or more.

 - Air Force's games this season have gone over the point total three times in nine opportunities (33.3%).

-- Air Force is 3-1 against the spread and 4-1 overall in games when it puts up more than 24.2 points.
+- Air Force is 3-1 against the spread and 4-1 overall in games when it records more than 24.2 points.

-- In games that Air Force amasses over 383.1 yards, the team is 3-2 against the spread and 4-2 overall.
+- In games that Air Force picks up over 383.1 yards, the team is 3-2 against the spread and 4-2 overall.

 - The Falcons have eight giveaways this season, while the Wolf Pack have 19 takeaways .